puzzledoyster/puzzledoyster.github.io/_posts/2021-08-12-on-leaving.md

 - <a href="https://www.codecogs.com/eqnedit.php?latex=\mathcal{C}^{\mathrm{op}}\rightarrow&space;\mathrm{Set}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\mathcal{C}^{\mathrm{op}}\rightarrow&space;\mathrm{Set}" title="\mathcal{C}^{\mathrm{op}}\rightarrow \mathrm{Set}" /></a>
 - Quote Email to Mura:
 - Self-worth
 - The unknown, by its lack of dimensions, appears infinite and untransversable, and by its blackness, portentous with hidden dangers.
-There's an unspoken sense that there are accidents just waiting to happen, because so much has to fall into the right place in order for things to turn out okay.
+There's an unspoken sense that there are accidents just waiting to happen, because so many things have to go right which creates more opporunities for things to go wrong.
 Everything feels chance-y and unstable.
 - One thing at a time.
 - Birman: Do math at your own pace.
 One thing at a time.
 - Declutter: eliminate unnecessary things.